thankgodr/TicTacToe/README.md

 ## Show your support
 Give a ⭐️ if you like this project!

-## Acknowledgments
-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License
 This project is [MIT](lic.url) licensed.